TabbyML/tabby/docs/environment_variables.md

 Allow using FP16 computation on GPU even if the device does not have efficient FP16 support.

+## `CT2_CUDA_TRUE_FP16_GEMM`

+Allow using true FP16 computation in GEMM operations.
+When disabled, the computation or accumulation may use FP32 instead.

+This flag is enabled by default, but some models may automatically disable it when they are known to work better with the increased precision.

 ## `CT2_CUDA_CACHING_ALLOCATOR_CONFIG`

 The `cub_caching` allocator can be configured to tradeoff memory usage and speed.
 By default, CTranslate2 uses the following values which have been selected experimentally: